 Help us to determine the extent of the Dockwalker’s outreach efforts -- please keep track of the number and location of boater kits you distribute.

-Please take a moment to fill out the Dockwalkers tracking form via our online sytem OR fill it out in PDF to help the Campaign to make this program more valuable in the future.
-If you fill out the forms in PDF or MS Word, please return the form by December 1st of each year.
-Your responses can be mailed to Vivian Matuk (please see contact information at top of page)
+Please take a moment to fill out the Dockwalkers tracking form via our online sytem OR in PDF to help the Campaign to make this program more valuable in the future.
+If you fill out the forms in PDF or MS Word, return by December 1st each year by mailing them to Vivian Matuk.

-In recognition of the good work and dedication of our clean boating Dockwalkers, West Marine will be donating three gorgeous jackets to the Dockwalker program for the 3 Dockwalkers who get the most complete number of boater surveys.
+In recognition of the good work and dedication of our clean boating Dockwalkers, we will be honoring the most active Dockwalkers who get the most complete number of boater surveys.

-After finishing your Dockwalking activities in 2018, collect all the boater surveys (In Spanish) and return them before October 29, 2018.
+After finishing your Dockwalking activities in 2019, collect all the boater surveys and return them before October 28, 2019.

 Please mail Boater Questionnaires to: